thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

+In this article I will show you the Mental Models I use with React every day that help me to solve, explain and debug even the hardest of problems.

 ## The real difference between experts and newcomers

 I started coding in 2009, more than a decade ago (omg what) and something I've